 An extra $550 per year to eat healthy is far less than you’d spend on medications to treat health problems related to eating poor quality food loaded with sugar and other harmful ingredients.
 With all of the chronic health and physical problems that show up as a result of poor food choices, $550 per year is a total bargain.

-When you are fit, you will be able to join in on a wide variety of activities, allowing you to live your life to the fullest.
-You can play sports, go for long hikes and bike rides or simply go out dancing knowing that you have the endurance to truly enjoy yourself.
+When you are healthy and fit, you will be able to join in on a wide variety of activities, allowing you to live your life to the fullest.
+It won’t be a struggle to move through life.
+In addition, you can play sports, go for long hikes and bike rides or simply go out dancing knowing that you have the endurance to truly enjoy yourself.